Grilled Flank Steak topped with homemade chimichurri sauce is a summer staple that adds freshness and zing to grilled meats, chicken, and fish.

 I love serving chimichurri flank steak with grilled corn or a salad.
 Here are some other ideas for chimichurri steak sides:

-- If you don’t have any apple cider vinegar, use red wine vinegar.
+- Use apple cider vinegar in place of red wine vinegar.

 - You can substitute flank steak with skirt steak or hanger steak.

-- If you don’t have a grill, you can cook the steak on the stove or in the oven.
+- If you don’t have a grill, you can cook the steak on the stove or in the broiled.

 More Steak Recipes You’ll Love: